PhiloTFarnsworth/APrettyHuGOinWebsite/content/diatribes/tables.md

 ---
 title: "Tables"
 weight: 5
-summary: "You want to measure this website against some other well respected peers?
-A table can provide that information at a glance."
+summary: "Want to make a comparison?
+Use a table!"
 draft: false
 ---